tympanix/angular-table-resize/README.md

 </table>
 ```

+The `rz-col` directive is a two-way-binding to a string, which is the *id* for that column.

 ## Resizing Modes
 The resize mode can be set to any of the following modes.
 You may also chose to allow the enduser to chose from the below by binding [`rz-mode`](#rz-mode) to a scope variable.
 Choose the one that works best for you in practice.